H: Hoffman - Houseman

 Len Hornby (Big Bill Schultz)

-See Roy LaRue
+See the entry for Roy LaRue